vEnhance/web.evanchen.cc/input/otis.md

 are especially encouraged to apply.
 (I promise I don't bite.)
 **Full financial aid is available for all applications (even late) and admissions is need-blind.**
-There are no age restrictions on OTIS in either direction.

 Admissions are only done to ensure students have enough mathematical background and writing ability (due to sheer number of students,